-Introduction to Azure HDInsight
+Introduction to Hadoop in HDInsight

 Azure HDInsight is a service that deploys and provisions Apache™ Hadoop® clusters in the cloud, providing a software framework designed to manage, analyze, and report on big data.